-Henry IV and his ministers lured craftsmen from the guilds of neighboring countries, introducing or reestablishing entire industries in France.
-Under his reign, Dutch settlers drained the marshes and established irrigation systems near Saintonge; Italian weavers established the silk industry and encouraged the manufacture of cloth near Tours and Lyon; Flemish tapestry makers opened factories in and around Paris; he conferred exclusive rights to Italian artisans to produce glass in selected cities; and state aid was provided to manufacturers in Brissambourg and Nevers (near Limoges) for the production of porcelain.
+Henri IV’s reign also laid the foundation for France’s future luxury industries.
+He and his ministers attracted skilled craftsmen from across Europe, rebuilding entire industries in France.
+Dutch settlers drained marshes and developed irrigation systems near Saintonge, Italian weavers established the silk industry near Tours and Lyon, and Flemish tapestry makers opened factories in and around Paris.
+Henri IV even conferred exclusive rights to Italian artisans to produce glass in selected cities.
+Additionally, state aid was provided to manufacturers in places like Brissambourg and Nevers (near Limoges) to encourage the production of porcelain.

 Jeannine, thank you for this delightful résumé of why you love Henri IV.